henke443/reno/README.md

 A simple but powerful command-line batch file search-and-replace tool that is efficient and cross-platform.

 # Features
-- Search and replace filenames using regex
+- Search and replace file and folder names using regex
 - Search and replace file contents using regex
 - Regex capture groups
 - Binary search and replace using wildcard signatures